soumyadip1995/BabyGPT/README.md

 ### TO DO
 1. If somebody could write the generate() method for babygpt, that would be helpful.
 2. Building an Attention Engine.
-3. The LoRa model needs more modification.
-4. LoRa notebook to be added.
+3. llama support to be added.